What is the CIBIL Report?

 a) Personal Information: This section of your CIBIL report contains vital details about your identity, including your name, date of birth, contact information, and identification data.
 It is crucial to ensure that all the information provided in this section is accurate and up to date.
 Any errors in personal information can create difficulties in the credit assessment process.

 b) Account Information: The account information section presents a detailed list of your credit accounts, such as loans and credit cards.
 It provides valuable insights into your payment history, including whether you have made payments on time, any outstanding balances, and instances of defaults or late payments.
 Maintaining a good repayment track record is crucial for a healthy credit score.
-By demonstrating responsible credit behavior, you enhance your chances of obtaining favorable loan terms and interest rates in the future.
+By demonstrating responsible credit behaviour, you enhance your chances of obtaining favourable loan terms and interest rates in the future.

 c) Enquiry Information: This section reveals the number of times your credit report has been accessed by lenders.
 Frequent credit inquiries can negatively impact your score, so it's crucial to avoid unnecessary applications.